PerfCake/Demos/GeeCON2016/README.md

 See ```exercise2/README.md``` for instructions on completing this exercise.

-Scenario 3: Monitor threads activity and address coordinated omission problem
+Exercise 3: Monitor threads activity and address coordinated omission problem
 -----------------------------------------------------------------------------

 We will create a scenario for measuring response time of a simple service.
 By running an ordinary